reqable/reqable-docs/en-US/changelogs/windows/index.md

 - 🐞 [Fix] A bug where input auto-completes were lost in traffic search items.

 ## v1.1.6 <small><small>*2023-08-03*</small></small>
-- 🚀 [New] Refactor capture multi-session UX.
+- 🚀 [NEW] Refactor capture multi-session UX.
-- 🚀 [New] Supports importing API collections of Postman, Hoppscotch, ApiPost and Apifox.
+- 🚀 [NEW] Supports importing API collections of Postman, Hoppscotch, ApiPost and Apifox.
-- 🚀 [New] Support for merging capture records into other session tabs.
+- 🚀 [NEW] Support for merging capture records into other session tabs.
 - 💪 [Opt] Improve application startup speed.
 - 💪 [Opt] Automatically clean up expired capture cache files.
 - 💪 [Opt] Bookmark filtering and domain name filtering conditions are changed from `and` to `or`.
 - 🐞 [Fix] The bug that the SSL traffic of the remote device is not decrypted when the computer does not have a certificate installed.

 ## v1.1.5 <small><small>*2023-07-31*</small></small>
-- 🚀 [New] Support SSL bypass configuration (right-click the shield icon).
+- 🚀 [NEW] Support SSL bypass configuration (right-click the shield icon).
 - 💪 [Opt] MITM proxy is skipped if the certificate is not installed successfully.
 - 💪 [Opt] Remove the limit of 9999 repeats.
 - 💪 [Opt] Server address will also be displayed in the traffic list after the proxy connection fails.